techthiyanes/tutorials-5/t02_Dreambooth/README.md

 ## 01 Dreambooth Fine-Tuning and Inference

-Dreambooth is a popular app that lets you fine-tune Stable Diffusion on your own images so you can reference your new concept in Stable Diffusion inferences.
+Dreambooth is a popular app that lets you fine-tune Stable Diffusion on your own images so you can personalize your Stable Diffusion inferences.
 Hugging Face published a [great tutorial](https://huggingface.co/blog/dreambooth), but it's never easy to set up on your own hardware, so various Colabs are circulating to help people get started.
 We can run way faster on our own GPU, and we don't even